ilex-paraguariensis/yerbamate/README.md

 ```

 ## What is the Maté standard?
 It is a tree structure of foolders and files.
-It enforces the location of your python files, not what is is inside or how do you define your models, dataloaders or training procedure.
+It enforces the location of your python files, not what is inside or how do you define your models, dataloaders or training procedure.

 The root folder contrains the follwing folders:
 * Models